 Mudra is about the man becoming God

-Yes dear Guruji, I understand….
+Yes, dear Guruji, I understand….
 I understand that I’m living a piece of history!
-And I understand that you are giving me a golden, precious key I’ll keep forever in the safest place.
+And I know that you are giving me a golden, precious key I’ll keep forever in the safest place.

 His teachings cannot be found in any book, as they are handed down from master to disciple.